Volume forms on balanced manifolds and the Calabi-Yau equation: Introduction

 with

-Refer to Section \ref{CYB} for the definitions of the terms involved in this equation.
-This equation has been observed in \cite{STW17}, where they solve it assuming that $E=0$, and with additional symmetry assumptions on $\chi(\partial u, \bpartial u)$.
-When $E\neq 0$, there are many complications, mostly caused by the fact that the maximum principle does not work for many of the arguments.
+for an unknown function $u$ and a constant $b$.
+Refer to Section \ref{CYB} for the definitions of the terms involved.
+This equation has been observed in \cite{STW17}, where the authors solve it assuming that $E=0$, and with additional symmetry assumptions on $\chi(\partial u, \bpartial u)$.
+When $E\neq 0$, there are many difficulties, mostly caused by the fact that the maximum principle does not apply for many of the arguments.
 This should be compared to the case of linear equations when the coefficient of the zeroth-order term does not have a good sign.

 See \cite{FWW10,FWW15,TW17,TW19, GGQ22, GN23, STW17} for the theory of equations involving $(n-1)$ plurisubharmonic forms and \cite{TW10} for the complex Monge-Amp\`ere equation on balanced manifolds.
-Theorem \ref{theoremB} can be deduced as a consequence of the following theorem.
+Theorem \ref{theoremB} is obtained as consequence of the following.

 \begin{theorem} Assuming that there exists a Hermitian metric $\alpha$ satisfying \eqref{alpha+}, there exists a unique constant $b$ and a unique smooth function $u$ that solves the equation \eqref{CYBeqn}. \end{theorem}